Skip to content

 apt install proxmox-headers-$(uname -r)

-# answer "no" when it asks if you want to install 32bit compability drivers
+# answer "no" if it asks if you want to install 32bit compability drivers

-# answer "no" when it asks if it should update X config
+# answer "no" if it asks if it should update X config

 With the drivers installed, we need to add some udev-rules.
 This is to make sure proper kernel modules are loaded, and that all the relevant device files is created upon boot.